 IDAEXPO+ Plenary Session

-Leslie Henderson-Chapman
+Leslie Chapman-Henderson

 Leslie Chapman-Henderson is respected in the disaster safety movement as a leader, trusted voice, and driver of change.
 As the President and CEO of the nonprofit Federal Alliance for Safe Homes (FLASH), she has been strengthening homes and safeguarding families for more than 25 years.
 She has created consumer demand and social value for loss mitigation through several disaster preparedness programs and initiatives centered on building science.